tarwn/lessthandot-hugo/blogs/content/posts/2012-05-02-a-couple-of-things-to.md

 INSERT Test DEFAULT VALUES
 ```

-The problem is that until you try to insert data in your tables, you won&#8217;t see this error, at that point it might be too late and your application will fail
+The problem is that until you try to insert data in your tables, you won't see this error, at that point it might be too late and your application will fail

 To list all the tables in your database without a clustered index, you can use this code